Effects of crystal field and momentum-based frustrated exchange interactions on multiorbital square skyrmion lattice: INTRODUCTION

-Furthermore, it is noteworthy that most known S-SkL materials involve $4f$ lanthanoid elements with a quenched orbital angular momentum, such as Gd and Eu ions~\cite{kurumaji2019skyrmion,hirschberger2019skyrmion,khanh2020nanometric,takagi2022square,yoshimochi2024multistep}, while Ce-based compounds with finite orbital angular momentum have not been extensively explored.
+Furthermore, it is noteworthy that most known centrosymmetric S-SkL materials involve $4f$ lanthanoid elements with a quenched orbital angular momentum, such as Gd and Eu ions~\cite{kurumaji2019skyrmion,hirschberger2019skyrmion,khanh2020nanometric,takagi2022square,yoshimochi2024multistep}, while $f$-electron compounds with finite orbital angular momentum have not been extensively explored.
 Moreover, most theoretical studies have focused only on spin degrees of freedom, neglecting orbital contributions.
-This motivates the present work on multiorbital effects in S-SkLs.
+This motivates us to investigate multiorbital effects in S-SkLs.

-To this end, we investigate the instability toward the S-SkL state arising from the synergy between crystal-field effects and frustrated exchange interactions at higher-harmonic wave vectors in multiorbital systems.
-Our previous study~\cite{ZhaHayamiPhysRevB.111.165155} revealed that orbital splitting and interorbital coupling induced by the crystalline electric field are essential ingredients for S-SkL stabilization in $f$-electron systems.
-Here, we further examine the effect of magnetic anisotropy systematically and reveal the importance of the interactions at higher-harmonic wave vectors in multiorbital S-SkLs.
-These findings provide deeper insight into the microscopic mechanisms responsible for stabilizing S-SkLs in Ce-based magnets with the orbital angular momentum.